 In addition to possessing certain professional skills, our senior executives must have integrity and share the company's values.
 The Company continues to cultivate outstanding talents with management ability, professionalism, leadership, strategy and judgment through training programs such as job rotation, acting duties and difficult tasks or occasional work situations.
-The actual implementation results are as follows: In July 2019, Associate Director Weng Yushi and Associate Director Zhang Jingwen were promoted to Deputy General Manager of Product Business Group and Deputy General Manager of Regulatory and Quality Control Clinical Department respectively.
-In February 2021, Deputy General Manager Chen Yiru was promoted to Executive Deputy General Manager, Deputy General Manager Huang Huijing was promoted to Deputy General Manager of Operations and Chief Financial Officer, Associate Manager Chen Jingyi was promoted to Senior Associate and served as Deputy Chief Financial Officer, and Manager Xu Huiting was promoted to Associate Manager.
-In April 2022, Deputy General Manager Huang Huijing was transferred to the US subsidiary.
-Senior Associate Chen Jingyi was promoted to Deputy General Manager and served as Chief Financial Officer.
-Manager Lin Huixuan was promoted to Senior Manager and served as Accounting Supervisor.
+The actual implementation results are as follows: In July 2019, Associate Director Albert Weng and Associate Director Greta Chang were promoted to vice president of Product Business Group and vice president of Regulatory and Quality Control Clinical Department respectively.
+In February 2021, vice president Yiju Chen was promoted to Executive vice president, vice president Elisa Huang was promoted to Vice president of Operations and Chief Financial Officer, Associate Manager Jenny Chen was promoted to Senior Associate and served as Deputy Chief Financial Officer, and Manager Sharon Hsu was promoted to Vice president and served as Chief Financial Officer.
+Manager Tori Lin was promoted to Senior Manager and served as Accounting Supervisor.
 The Company will continue to identify potential management talents through job rotation, acting positions, assignment opportunities, strategic consensus camps, professional seminars and training programs, etc. to select a full range of management talents to prepare for future successors.